 Wrapping Things Up

-The fight against the end of Net Neutrality is definitely one that has tensions high all over the US and subsequent countries trying to follow in the same steps.
+The fight against the end of Net Neutrality is definitely one that has tensions high all over the US and subsequent countries trying to follow the same steps.
 Regardless of what happens, one thing is for sure that VPNs are the ultimate solution to exploring the internet freely, without the prying eyes of government agencies or local ISPs.
 What is your opinion on the subject matter?
 Share in the comments below!